EmbarkStudios/kajiya/docs/gi-overview.md

 We must instead update all reservoirs at the same time.
 In order to hide the cost, this happens every third frame, and on that frame, no new candidates are generated for ReSTIR.
 That is, each frame is either a candidate generation frame, or a validation frame.

 As for the actual validation process: when the old and new radiance differ significantly, the `M` of the corresponding reservoir is reduced.
 Additionally, whenever the ray hits approximately the same point as before, its tracked radiance is also updated.
 The `M` clamping ensures that next time new candidates are generated, they will take precedence.
 The radiance update makes reaction even faster.
 Its position check is necessary due to the validation rays being shot from old positions, which can cause self-intersection problems on moving geometry.

+In order to avoid fireflies, when radiance is updated in this pass, it's only allowed to get 10x brighter than the previous value.
+This helps low-probability samples from suddenly hitting bright pixels, and their intensity exploding as a product of the high luminance and a large inverse PDF factor.

 ## Micro-detail